Skip to main content

 IPsets with UFW

-This is an example that lets you use UFW (https://wiki.ubuntu.com/UncomplicatedFirewall) and IPsets to dynamically whitelist IPs for a common host-based firewall.
+This is an example that lets you use UFW (https://wiki.ubuntu.com/UncomplicatedFirewall) and IPsets to dynamically allowlist IPs for a common host-based firewall.

 This is achieved in only a few steps:

-1. Install the Knocknoc Agent on the UFW host and enrol it into the Knocknoc server.
+1. Install the Knocknoc orchestration agent on the UFW host and enrol it into the Knocknoc server.
 Follow these steps.

 2. Edit the IPSet names, as you will likely want others (knoc_ssh/knoc_https are created by default).
 Do this by editing /opt/knocknoc-agent/etc/ipset.list and then restarting with systemctl restart create-ipsets